Buttons (The Pussycat Dolls song): Music video

 Francis Lawrence directed the music video for "Buttons" on the week of March 20, 2006, over a period of three days.
 During an interview with the New York Post Scherzinger said that the group was to return to their burlesque roots.
 "We wanted to go back to the roots of the Dolls, go with the corset vibe and have it be a little rawer and hotter."
 In a behind-the-scenes footage included on their live album PCD Live from London (2006), member Kimberly Wyatt agreed saying, "so, for our fifth video, we decided to turn it up a notch.
 It was time to see, what we are all about.
 Tom Breihan of The Village Voice described the accompanying music video as a "big, glossy pop video" that consists of "flashy editing, decent choreography, [and] a distinct look."
 The video include routines within a tunnel and a Bollywood-esque dance routine towards the end.
 Samantha Friedman of VH1 described the dance routine as "intriguing and sexy and sassy."

 The video begins with Snoop Dogg performing his rap while Scherzinger dances around him seductively.
 As the first chorus begins, the group, dressed in suggestive black outfits, walking towards a tunnel where they later perform a striptease.
 As the second chorus begins, they are seen performing upon a horizontal bar.
 Towards the end of the chorus, Scherzinger separates herself from the group and performs against a backdrop of curtains made from jewelry then proceeds to dance around a chair.
 Before the chorus begins, four additional chairs and the group performs a dance routine.
 Melody Thornton is separated from the rest doing her melismatic ad-libs on the chorus.
 When Snoop Dogg's verse begins, the Pussycat Dolls are shown walking towards him.
 During the breakdown, the girls dance while smoke is filled and halfway through the video, the floor turns on fire.
 The video ends with the group walking away.
+The music video for the song has over 1 billion views as of December 19, 2025.